christo-auer/eilmeldung/README.md

 <details>
 <summary>Click to expand configuration reference</summary>

 **eilmeldung** uses a TOML configuration file to customize behavior, appearance, and key bindings.
-The configuration file is optional—eilmeldung works out-of-the-box with sensible defaults.
+The configuration file is optional, eilmeldung works out-of-the-box with sensible defaults.

 **Note:** Icons and special characters require a terminal and font that support [Nerd Fonts](https://www.nerdfonts.com/).